guppyfish123/SOC_Lab/Installation/aws.md

     }
     ```
 > [!NOTE]
-> Ensure when making permissions that we are following the best practise of least privilagded, meaning we are assigning the least amount of access required that is needed to completed the required task.
+> Ensure when making permissions that we are following the best practise of least privileged, meaning we are assigning the least amount of access required that is needed to completed the required task.

 4. Once completed, click ***Next*** to continue
 5. Under ***Policy details*** provide a Name and Description for your policy